-Upon arriving back at my parents’ after our Christmas in Arizona, we all unpacked and breathed a huge sigh of relief… For about 2 seconds.
+Upon arriving back at my parents’ house after our Christmas in Arizona, we all unpacked and breathed a huge sigh of relief… For about 2 seconds.
 Mom and Dad planned to leave on a road trip down to San Diego less than 36 hours later to visit my other grandparents and pick up the comfy easy chairs Mom has been lusting over for years.
-But the day before, in a fit of holiday cooking excitement, Dad filled his shopping cart to the brim with fresh produce at Trader Joe’s, most of which would rot before they returned.
+But the day before, in a fit of holiday cooking excitement, Dad filled his shopping cart to the brim with fresh produce at Trader Joe’s, most of which would spoil before they returned.

 With the incredible amount of veggies and bananas I consume, he generously offered to create a “care package” and send me back home with the majority of his loot.
 I immediately agreed, and we loaded up my car with onions, shallots, parsnips, broccoli, and Brussels sprouts.
 Although fairly confident with my produce preparation skills, that last item threw me for a loop.